matthewscharles/UE5-Wwise-Demo/README.md

 ### **Key features**

 - Game logic and globally accessible variables decoupled from the "block" blueprint, and moved to Player Controller, Game Mode, and Game Instance singletons
 - Hard-coded block configurations from the original tutorial replaced with structs
 - Moved from trigger boxes to a grid stored in a 1D array
 - Added a scoring system and audio/visual feedback for events and progression through the levels
 - Incorporated UMG Widgets for pause, options, and music, including gamepad controls with audio feedback
-- Added an audio manager based on Data Tables, allowing minimum inline references to assets
+- Added an audio manager based on Data Tables, minimising inline references to assets
 - Integrated a music system to mix between tracks

 ## Wwise Hierarchy